brimblehq/templates/README.md

 <br>

-[Brimble](https://www.brimble.io) is your go to cloud platform for deploying your frontend web applications.
+[Brimble](https://www.brimble.io) is your go-to cloud platform for deploying front-end web applications.

 Streamline your frontend deployment.
 Effortlessly package and deliver web code.
 Optimize loading times for seamless user experiences.
 Simplify your workflow with Brimble.